Right to take and use water

-All water taken for consumptive purposes in South Australia is regulated under the Natural Resources Management Act 2004.
+All water taken and used from surface water and groundwater resources in South Australia is regulated under the Landscape South Australia Act 2019.
 Under the Act, rights in relation to the ability of a person to take and use water include:

 water licences and water access entitlements